Aaryan9958/customer-behavior-warehouse/README.md

-# Customer Analytics Data Warehouse (CIS 467 Final Project)
+# Customer Analytics Data Warehouse Project

 This repository contains a customer‑centric data warehouse, analytical SQL, and Tableau assets built on the **Sakila** sample database to analyze rental behavior, spending patterns, and store‑level activity.